 A live audition is required for all Contemporary Improvisation (CI) applicants living in North America.*

-A prescreening recording must be submitted by December 1 in order to be considered for a live audition.
+A prescreening recording and application must be submitted by December 1 in order to be considered for a live audition.
 After review, qualified applicants will be asked to present an audition at NEC.
 Applicants who are not selected for a live audition will be notified that they have not been accepted for study.
 If requested, the department chair may provide applicants with feedback on prescreening or audition reviews.

 The prescreening recording should contain two complete performances totaling 8 minutes.
 One piece should be a recomposition of a pre-existing piece, a preconceived interpretation and/or arrangement that uses an existing composition as a point of departure to express your personal musical style.
 You should take a leadership role in the piece and be the primary soloist, arranger, and musical director.
 Your second piece can be an original composition, another original interpretation of a pre-existing piece, or a structured improvisation.